mcronce/SevOne-Deferred-Data-Scripts/README.md

 	wemineltc Username Password

-This processor logs into a We Mine LTC account and scrapes data about the LTC network as a whole, the We Mine LTC pool, the user's accoutn, and the user's individual workers.
+This processor logs into a We Mine LTC account and scrapes data about the LTC network as a whole, the We Mine LTC pool, the user's account, and the user's individual workers.